-~ A tiny plant fragment or a single seed carried on a boat or trailer can begin the infestation of an entire lake.
-Invasive species, unlike other forms of pollution, are self-sustaining.

-~ An invasive plant population in a lake can double or triple in size every year.

-~ Invasive plants are forever!
-There are very few documented cases of successful eradications.

-~ Some of the control measures used to fight invasive aquatic plants are nearly as destructive to lakes as the plants themselves.
+- ~ A tiny plant fragment or a single seed carried on a boat or trailer can begin the infestation of an entire lake.
+Invasive species, unlike other forms of pollution, are self-sustaining. - ~ An invasive plant population in a lake can double or triple in size every year. - ~ Invasive plants are forever!
+There are very few documented cases of successful eradications. - ~ Some of the control measures used to fight invasive aquatic plants are nearly as destructive to lakes as the plants themselves.
 Control measures may threaten rare or endangered species in a water body.

-~ Lake associations and towns in other states have been battling Eurasian milfoil (EWM) for decades!
-Approximately 8-10 million dollars in public money is spent fighting this plant every year.

-~ Invasive aquatic plants can compete with and eliminate beneficial native aquatic plants.

-The introduction of a single invasive species to a lake can virtually ruin recreational opportunities, alter fish and wildlife habitat, affect water quality and lower shoreline property values.

-~ Recent research in Vermont shows that invasive plants can cost shore line landowners on infested lakes over \$12,000 each in lost property values!

-~ Maine's neighboring states spend hundreds of thousands of dollars each year to prevent and control the spread of IAS.

-~ All of the New England States, as well as 41 other states and six Canadian provinces are battling Eurasian milfoil, water chestnut, and a broad group of other invasive species.

-~ A total of \$100 million is invested annually in the U.S. to control invasive aquatic plants.

-~ Hydrilla can be even worse than Eurasian milfoil!
-This aguatic invader can completely overtake a population of EWM!
-From \$20-\$30 million in public money is spent every year battling Hydrilla in the US.

-~ Massachusetts spends over \$290,000 annually on grants for local lake projects, most of which is spent on battling invasives in their 298 infested lakes.

-~ The US Coast Guard estimates that economic losses and control efforts cost the United States about \$5 billion each year.

-~ Zebra mussels can clog water pipes so severly that city water supplies can be cut-off.
+- ~ Lake associations and towns in other states have been battling Eurasian milfoil (EWM) for decades!
+Approximately 8-10 million dollars in public money is spent fighting this plant every year. - Invasive aquatic plants can compete with and eliminate beneficial native aquatic plants. - ~ The introduction of a single invasive species to a lake can virtually ruin recreational opportunities, alter fish and wildlife habitat, affect water quality and lower shoreline property values. - ~ Recent research in Vermont shows that invasive plants can cost shore line landowners on infested lakes over \$12,000 each in lost property values!
+Vermont property values have been seen to decrease by up to 16% due to milfoil infestations alone. - ~ Maine's neighboring states spend hundreds of thousands of dollars each year to prevent and control the spread of IAS. - ~ All of the New England States, as well as 42 other states and seven Canadian provinces are battling Eurasian milfoil, water chestnut, and a broad group of other invasive species. - ~ A total of \$100 million is invested annually in the U.S. to control invasive aquatic plants. - ~ Hydrilla can be even worse than Eurasian milfoil!
+This aquatic invader can completely overtake a population of EWM!
+From \$20-\$30 million in public money is spent every year battling Hydrilla in the US. - ~ Massachusetts spends over \$290,000 annually on grants for local lake projects, most of which is spent on battling invasives in their 298 infested lakes. - ~ The US Coast Guard estimates that economic losses and control efforts cost the United States about \$5 billion each year. - ~ Zebra mussels can clog water pipes so severely that city water supplies can be cut-off.
 This happened in 1989 in the town of Monroe, MI for three days.
+Zebra mussels also crowd out some fish species and deposit sharp shells on beaches.